xunholy/k8s-gitops/docs/designs/secret-management.md

 - [ ] Protection against committing unencrypted secrets to Git

 Currently a missing fundamental component is missing in both these tools which prohibits committing unencrypted values to source control.
-This is a function that will need to be addressed via additional tooling and/or automation.
+This is a function that will need to be addressed via additional tooling and/or automation, such as [pre-commit](https://pre-commit.com/) with the [sops-pre-commit](https://github.com/k8s-at-home/sops-pre-commit) hook.